ningtian/ningtian.github.io/_posts/2016-12-28-ning-tian-launched.md

 title: "The struggle of my first paper."
 ---

+Time flies.
+Now comes the end of 2016.
+It is the time to look back and to see what I did in the past year.

+In 2016 I took four courses: Adapative Singla Processing, Applied Numerical Linear Algebra, Optimal Estimation, and Energy Storage System Control.
+I started my research and submitted one conference paper and one journal paper.
+In June I flied back to China with my wife and held our wedding on July 9th in my hometown, Feicheng, Shandong.
+I started a regular swimming exercise since September.

+Due to my poor background on control, I laid my emphasis on course study and kind of ignored the research.
+In fact, for a Phd student, research is the most important and determinant.
+Although I still worked hard on my research, the work was driven by my supervisor or the deadline instead of by my personal motivation, which resulted in that I missed several conference deadlines and spent the whole year preparing the paper.
+I here make a list of the preparation for the paper, and it can be seen that the work is serverely delayed and I did not have clear idea about research.
+In the next year, I would put the research at the first place and try to motivate myself.

 **January 11**: Start the work of battery thermal modelling.

-February 25: Get a stable matrix A.
+**February 25**: Get a stable matrix A.

-February 9: A model for a battery cell is done.
+**February 9**: A model for a battery cell is done.

-March 16: A model for a battery pack consisting of three cells is developed.
+**March 16**: A model for a battery pack consisting of three cells is developed.

 March 23: Apply the Kalman filter on temperature distribution estimation of a battery pack.